syncfusion-content/wpf-docs/wpf/Chromeless-Window/TitleBarBackground.md

 ---
 layout: post
 title: TitleBarBackground
-description: TitleBarBackground
+description: This section briefly describes the ability to set Title bar background in Chromeless Window
 platform: wpf
 control: ChromelessWindow
 documentation: ug
 ---
-# TitleBarBackground
+# Title bar Background

-The **TitleBarBackground** property can help to set the Background for the TitleBar.
-By setting the value for this property, user can create custom TitleBars.
+The `TitleBarBackground` property can help to set the background for the Title bar.
+By setting the value for this property, user can create custom Title bars.

 {% tabs %}